 Ahmadis systematically tried to infiltrate pakistani institutions, first Military, then also civilian positions.

-In some cities AHmadi individuals had gained high civilian positions and Mirza Mahmood was ordered them to use their positions to convert people to AHmadi and was tempted to make everyone who was under the civilian control of AHmadi officers convert.
-When some Ahmadi was the civilian head of a city AHmadi Khalife considered the whole city his property.
+In some cities Ahmadi individuals had gained high civilian positions and Mirza Mahmood was ordered them to use their positions to convert people to Ahmadiyya and was tempted to make everyone who was under the civilian control of Ahmadi officers convert.
+When some Ahmadi was the civilian head of a city Ahmadi Khalife considered the whole city his property.

 It is not clear why Zafrulla was made foreign minister in the first place and why Pakistani leadership was so hesitant to remove him.
 AT one time, Zafrulla was scheduled to speak at an Ahamdiyya event in Karachi.
 The Pakistani Prime minister told him not to attend this event.
 Zafrulla said, that he is already bound by his promise to appear there.
 And that he will attend eventhough he gets removed form office.
 But Pakistani Prime minister still did not remove him from office.

-Once AHmadi Khalifa openly demanded to bring Baluchistan under AHmadi control by the end of 1952, Mainstream Muslims organised themselfes against ahmaidyya and demanded action against Ahmadiyya.
+Once Ahmadi Khalifa openly demanded to bring Baluchistan under Ahmadi control by the end of 1952, Mainstream Muslims organised themselves against ahmadiyya and demanded action against Ahmadiyya.